wilsonmar/wilsonmar.github.io/_posts/2021-03-20-azure-monitoring.md

 ---
 layout: post
 title: "Azure Monitoring"
-excerpt: "How to get logs and alerts"
+excerpt: "How to get logs and metrics ingested and displayed with actionable alerts"
 tags: [microsoft, SIEM, monitoring]
 date: "2021-03-20"
 file: "azure-monitoring"